MicrocontrollersDev/Alternatives/docs/1.8.9/skyblock_reinvented.md

 # SkyblockReinvented Alternatives
-This mod takes much of its code from other mods.
-It is recommended to use those other mods instead.
+This mod is now end of life and will no longer have updates, which could lead to many features breaking over time.
+It is recommended to use alternatives that still get updated.

 ## Items